jonsuh/jonsuh.com/_posts/2015-02-13-git-command-line-shortcuts.md

 <!--more-->

-## Git Aliases and Functions
+## Git Bash Aliases and Functions

+Git allows you to set aliases but they’re limited and only save you a few keystrokes (i.e. instead of `git checkout` you can type `git co`, but you still have to type `git`).
+Since Bash is Terminal’s default command-line interpreter, you can also set Bash aliases to reduce your keystrokes even further.

-Here’s my list of Git aliases and functions.
+Here’s my list of Git Bash aliases and functions.
 To use them as your own, just add them to the file you store your aliases/functions. (i.e. `~/.bash_profile` or `~/.bashrc`)

 <small>Notes: If you’ve never set an alias before, don’t know where to put them, or have no clue what I’m talking about, read my post on <a href="/blog/bash-command-line-shortcuts/" target="_blank">Terminal/Bash Command-Line Shortcuts with Aliases</a> before continuing.</small>